LiliaFramework/Lilia/documentation/docs/libraries/lia.config.md

 **Purpose**

-Loads config values from the database and stores them in `lia.config`.
-Missing entries are inserted with their defaults.
+On the server, loads config values from the database for the current schema and inserts any missing entries with their defaults.
+After loading, the `InitializedConfig` hook is fired.
+On the client, `lia.config.load` requests the config list from the server.

 **Parameters**